-Social Studies is a mandatory subject and its new international program provides the students with an orientation to their place in the world both in terms of location and time.
+Social Studies is a core subject and its new international program provides the student with an orientation to their place in the world both in terms of location and time.
 It explores the ways in which different people acquire and use resources and the way in which they organize and govern themselves to create productive societies.
-Students also learn the mutual impact people and landforms have on each other and the importance of geography in understanding the human condition.
-To assist students in their studies they learn to use maps, globe and a wide range of print and electronic resources.
+Students learn how societies are formed and how technological developments shaped communities and regions around the world in different periods to come up with creative solutions for the present and future challenges.
+Students understand the mutual impact people and landforms have on each other and the importance of geography in understanding the human condition.
+To assist students in their studies they learn to use maps, globes and a wide range of print and electronic resources.
 Social Studies units are often integrated with the writing program to provide an authentic context for student writing.